KamilleModules/Ekom/doc/ekom-order-model2.md

 - coupons generally apply to that linesTotalWithTax target, the result of the linesTotalWithTax minus the discount is called the cartTotal.
-          // todo: add the cartTotal entity to the figure.

 - then, the shipping costs are applied, which gives us the order section total.